A creative image of Mining Companies in the Spotlight

-But, as our recent report on the mining, metals and minerals (MMM) sector reveals, it has its work cut out – reputationally.
+But, as our Global reputation report on mining, metals and minerals (MMM) sector reveals, it has its work cut out – reputationally.

 The mining sector’s overall score of 66 officially ranks as Average – and it’s hardly surprising.
 After all, extractive industries rarely win prizes for popularity or transparency.